mc5eamus/acs-recruiter-copilot/README.md

 ## Overview

-This accelerator faciliates an audio/video/chat conversation between a recruiter and a candidate byt providing the former a transcript and some basic AI-backed analytics of the conversation history.
+This accelerator faciliates an audio/video/chat conversation between a recruiter and a candidate providing the former a transcript and some basic AI-backed analytics of the conversation history.

 (Architecture diagram: Work in progress)